MetroWestDiveClub/mwdc/docs/location-directions.md

 The Courtyard Marriott in Natick is at:

-**342 Speen Sreet,
+<p align=center><b>342 Speen Sreet, Natick, MA</b></p>
-Natick, MA**

-From the Mass Pike (I90) take Exit 13.
+1. From the Mass Pike (I90) take Exit 13.
-Bear left after the toll booth and around the loop to head east on Route 30.
+1. Bear left after the toll booth and around the loop to head east on Route 30.
-At the first set of lights take a right and the Courtyard Marriott is a short distance on your right.
+1. At the first set of lights take a right and the Courtyard Marriott is a short distance on your right.
-A map is also provided below for your convenience.

 <!--
 <iframe width="450" height="338" frameborder="0" scrolling="no" marginheight="0" marginwidth="0"